Existence and Complexity of Approximate Equilibria in Weighted Congestion Games: The Hardness Gadget

-for the zero and one strategy of an input player $X_i$.
+are the zero and one strategy of input player $X_i$.
 Recall that $\delta^+(x_i)$ is the set of direct successors of $x_i$, thus every strategy of an input player consists of exactly one resource.
-For a gate player $G_k$ we have the two strategies
+For a gate player $G_k$ we have $S_{G_k} = \set{s_{G_k}^0, s_{G_k}^1 }$ with the two strategies

 consisting of at most $k$ resources each.
 The strategy of the static player is $s_P = \set[\resourceOne{k}]{g_k \in \delta^+(1)}$.
 Notice that all $3$ players related to a gate $g_k$ (gate player $G_k$ and the two players corresponding to the input bits) are different and observe that every resource $\resourceZero{k}$ and $\resourceOne{k}$ can be played by exactly those $3$ players.